The Project Discovery Phase: All Details Explained

 2. Form Your Goals Based on Research

 Ideally, you have to move from problem to solution, not the other way around.
 I.e., before working on product creation, you must conduct thorough research, understand the industry and market state, and know which competing solutions are already available.
-Then define who your target audience is and make user personas.
+Then define who your target audience is, make user personas, and formulate your product problem statement.

 You should form your project goals and objectives only once you're equipped with this information, as without solid project discovery phase deliverables, you probably won't reach the desired outcome.
 That's why many entrepreneurs make use of OKRs and KPIs.